Section 1: Essentials (physical chemistry)

 The high melting and boiling points of ionic compounds do indicate that ionic bonds are strong i.e. the temperature must be high before ionic motion is vigorous enough to overcome the electrostatic forces of attraction.

 However, covalent bonds are also generally very strong, but it is not these which break when small molecular compounds melt or boil.
-It is extremely weak van der Waals forces between one molecule and another which break.
+It is weak permanent dipole - permanent dipole or extremely weak Van der Waals forces between one molecule and another which break.

 4.7.1.
 The three main types of bonding, electrovalent, metallic, and covalent are extreme cases.
 As often as not, bonding is intermediate between two types.